lsst/pipelines_lsst_io/getting-started/singleframe.rst

 The ``-o`` option defines the output collection to send the results of the processing to.
 These tutorials suggest that you put the outputs in collections under a namespace defined by your username since that is unique for a given system.
-In this case, there is little reason to be so careful because you are likely to have cloned into a space shared with others.
+In this case, there is little reason to be so careful because you are likely to have cloned into a space not shared with others.
 However, it is good practice for times when you may be using a repository with a registry used by other users on the same system.

 The ``--register-dataset-types`` switch tells the butler to register a dataset type if it doesn't already have a definition for it.